Batemans Bay

 An assessment of population growth drivers in Batemans Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Batemans Bay's population is estimated at around 1,623.
-This reflects an increase of 50 people since the 2021 Census, which reported a population of 1,573.
-The change is inferred from the resident population of 1,548 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 76 validated new addresses since the Census date.
-This level of population equates to a density ratio of 48 persons per square kilometer.
-Over the past decade, Batemans Bay has demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the SA3 area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Batemans Bay's population is estimated at around 1,631 as of Feb 2026.
+This reflects an increase of 58 people (3.7%) since the 2021 Census, which reported a population of 1,573 people.
+The change is inferred from the resident population of 1,548 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 90 validated new addresses since the Census date.
+This level of population equates to a density ratio of 49 persons per square kilometer.
+Batemans Bay's 3.7% growth since the 2021 census exceeded the SA3 area (3.5%), marking it as a growth leader in the region.
 Population growth for the area was primarily driven by interstate migration, contributing approximately 69.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth for Australian non-metropolitan areas, with Batemans Bay expected to expand by 292 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, an above median population growth of Australian non-metropolitan areas is projected, with the area expected to expand by 298 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 10.4% in total over the 17 years.

 Frequently Asked Questions - Population